 1988- First minor in Women’s Studies graduated

-1997- Program change to become the Women and Gender Studies Program
+1997- Program expanded to become Women and Gender Studies

 2006- Major in Women and Gender Studies created

 2009- Five Women and Gender Studies Majors participated in graduation